kristinemlarson/gnssrefl/README.md

 and fortran is set to True, unfortunately this will still occur.
 I am working on removing my code's dependence on **teqc**.

+The translator option is currently only for GPS satellites.
+It does not cover multi-GNSS.

 No phase center offsets have been applied to these reflector heights.
 While these values are relatively small, we do plan to remove them in subsequent versions of the code.